Specific entry requirements

 The knowledge you gain in for example survey methods and econometrics, are relevant to emerging areas such as data science and integration, big data and statistical learning, as well as others where proficient statisticians are required.
 Applications are often related to economics and other social sciences.

 The Master's program is divided into four semesters.
 The first semester begins with courses in mathematics and statistical theory.
 The second semester consists of two courses in econometrics, two courses on theory and methodology for survey sampling, and courses in computer-intensive methods and Bayesian statistics.
 During the second year, you will write two theses of 15 credits each.
-In addition, you have 30 optional hp, of which 15 hp internship is an option with the EMOS-track.
+In addition, you have 30 optional credits, of which 15 credits internship is an option within the EMOS-track

 Programme syllabus Master in Applied Statistics, 120 credits